KardinalAI/gorabbit/README.md

 This module contains 3 main functionalities:

+* Queues, Exchangers and Bindings Configurator from Struct
-* Queues, Exchangers and Bindings Configurator
+* Queues, Exchangers and Bindings Configurator from YML
 * Event Sender
 * Event Subscriber

-### Queues, Exchangers and Bindings Configurator
+### Queues, Exchangers and Bindings Configurator from Struct

 You can declare a new queue: